Lice spread most frequently through close person-to-person contact.

 Lice are barely visible wingless insects that infest a person's head, body, or pubic area.
 They spread easily from person to person by close contact and shared clothing and other personal items.
 Three species of lice inhabit different parts of the body.
 Head lice and pubic lice live directly on the person, whereas body lice live on clothing and bedding.
 All types of lice infestation occur worldwide.

 Head lice infest the hair and scalp.
 The infestation is spread by close personal contact and possibly by shared combs, brushes, hats, and other personal items.
 Static electricity or wind may eject lice from hair.
 Head lice are most common among girls aged 5 to 11 but can affect almost anyone.
-Head lice are less common in blacks.
+Head lice are less common in Black people.
 There is no association between head lice and poor hygiene or low socioeconomic status.

 Pubic lice (“crabs”), which primarily infest the hairs in the genital and anal areas, are typically spread among adolescents and adults by sexual contact.
 They may be transmitted to children by close contact with parents.
 Pubic lice may also be transmitted by inanimate objects, such as towels, bedding, and clothing.
 These lice may infest the chest, thigh, and facial (beard, mustache, and eyelashes) hair as well.